fridagtt/fridagtt/README.md

 I'm Frida ✨, a computer science student discovering new technologies.

-* 👩🏻‍💻 I’m currently working at [Kodda](https://kodda.mx/) as a Software Engineer.
+* 👩🏻‍💻 I’m currently a Software Engineer at [Kodda](https://kodda.mx/).

-* 📚 Currently learning React JS.
+* 📚 Currently Developing Web with ReactJS ⚛️.

 * ✉️ Reach me by sending me a message on [LinkedIn](https://www.linkedin.com/in/fridag/)